Leigh Day brings claim for Addison Lee workers' rights

 In times of hardship, it is more important than ever that workers’ rights are acknowledged, which is why we’ll continue to do all we can to make sure Addison Lee drivers get the compensation they deserve.

 If you have driven for Addison Lee in the last 12 weeks you may be eligible to join the claim.
-Click here to register your details.
+Click here to join the claim.